 So, in addition to having a dedicated data compliance officer, your company should allocate a sufficient budget to data security and privacy management tools.
 Some of the tools you can implement to assist in your data protection efforts include the items below.
 They fall into three categories of tools, all of which are necessary to adequately mitigate the security and privacy risks that may disrupt your business and damage your reputation.

-1. Privacy Management Software
+1. Privacy management software

 Regulations such as the GDPR have made the job of ensuring privacy compliance a greater challenge than ever before.
 Privacy management software helps you automate complex or high volumes of privacy management activities.
 This includes data mapping and inventory, enterprise assessments, privacy impact assessments, and responding to consumer requests.
 Privacy software may also help you respond to breaches, set policies, and more.
 This automation ensures these tasks can be done efficiently and properly and frees your data compliance officer up for other activities.